-But its hard for an aggressor to resist another twist of the knife, especially when he finds it funny.
-As so Brian stopped saying Thankyousomuch! every time I made a mistake.
+But it’s hard for an aggressor to resist another twist of the knife, especially when he finds it funny.
+And so Brian stopped saying Thankyousomuch! every time I made a mistake.
 Instead, he said Tablechair!

 Brian won the set, 6-4.